 - As otherwise described to you at the point of collection or pursuant to your consent.

 - Other Parties When Required by Law or as Necessary to Protect the Services.
-We may disclose your information to third parties in order to protect the legal rights, safety, and security of Pinna, our corporate parents, affiliates, and subsidiaries, and the users of our Services; enforce our Terms of Service; prevent fraud (or for risk management purposes); and comply with or respond to law enforcement or legal process or a request for cooperation by a government or other entity, whether or not legally required;
+We may disclose your information to third parties in order to protect the legal rights, safety, and security of Pinna, our corporate parents, affiliates, and subsidiaries, and the users of our Services or Kids Player; enforce our Terms of Service; prevent fraud (or for risk management purposes); and comply with or respond to law enforcement or legal process or a request for cooperation by a government or other entity, whether or not legally required;

 - In Connection with a Transfer of Assets.
 If we sell all or part of our business, or make a sale or transfer of assets, or are otherwise involved in a merger or business transfer, or in the event of bankruptcy, we may transfer your information to one or more third parties as part of that transaction;

 - Other Parties with Your Consent.
 We may disclose information about you to third parties when you consent to such sharing, including when you post information to a user profile or a public area of the Services, such as a chat room, forum, blog, or other community tool; and

 Our Services (for example, the www.pinna.fm website and social media pages) are not directed to children under the age of 13 in the US or children under the age of 16 in the European Union (“EU”).
 Pinna does not knowingly collect any Personal Information on its Services from children under the age of 13 in the US or under the age of 16 in the EU.

 When users interact with our Kids Player, we or partners operating on our behalf collect device identifiers (such as an IP address or unique device identifier) solely to support our internal operations, which are analyzing the Kids Player’s performance, personalizing Content recommendations based on user activity, and protecting the security or integrity of the Kids Player.